6 people killed in crash of small aircraft off San Diego, FAA says

 “Mayday!
 Mayday!
 Mayday!” the pilot of the Cessna 414 can be heard shouting on the recording only five minutes after taking off from San Diego International Airport.

 The pilot and five passengers were killed when the plane crashed into the water “under unknown circumstances,” the FAA told CNN.
-The United States Coast Guard is now searching a debris field.
+The Coast Guard is searching a debris field.

 An urgent exchange is heard on the audiotape as the pilot tells an air traffic controller he is struggling to maintain a heading.